LeNPaul/jekyll-tutorials/_pages/introduction-jekyll/creating-first-jekyll-site.md

 ---
-permalink: /getting-started-jekyll
+permalink: /creating-first-jekyll-site
-title: "Getting Started with Jekyll"
+title: "Creating Your First Jekyll Site"
 ---

 In this module, you’ll set up Jekyll on your machine, create your very first site, and explore how Jekyll organizes a project.
 By the end, you’ll have a working local development environment where you can view your site in the browser.